Gaston Berghmans

 Gaston Petrus Bernardina Berghmans (11 March 1926 – 21 May 2016) was a Belgian actor and comedian.
 Between 1972 and 1993 he and Leo Martin formed a comic duo called Gaston and Leo.

 Youth

 Gaston Berghmans was the eldest son in a family with two children.
 His sister, Paula, is four years younger and has lived in the U.S. since 1959.
 Berghmans's father was an independent diamond cutter, his mother worked as an assistant in her sister's butcher shop.

 Early career

 He performed at the Ancienne Belgique concert hall.

-He married in 1960; his daughter was born in 1961.
+Berghmans married in 1960; his daughter was born in 1961.

 Early film career

 In the late 1950s he also appeared in several films directed by Flemish comic Jan Vanderheyden: